 Some of our friends thought we’ve finally lost it.
 More of our friends were jealously happy for us and cheered us forward.
 “Do it while you can!” they’d say, which I knew was supposed to be encouraging, but it was also a backhanded reminder.
 Oh, right.
 I’m getting old.
 And although I didn’t think of myself as old, some days my body felt it.
 “Anything can happen!” means something entirely different at 60 than it did at 20.

-It took a year to make it happen.
+It took a year to bring our fantasy to life.
 We had to shed or pack belongings, purchase an RV, prepare the house for renting, find a renter… Finally, on March 6, 2015, we hit the road.
 We had no route or agenda, other than plans to meet friends at the Grand Canyon in April.
 We planned to see as much of the country as we could, but after decades of being tied to jobs and schedules, we wanted our journey to be wide open and spontaneous.
 We would let our whims and weather point us in the next direction.

 Over the next 15 months, we traveled 30,000 miles and visited 47 states and three Canadian provinces.
 We had so many incredible experiences.
 For a few examples, we: